Preparing Your Practice for Successful Payor Contract Negotiations

 By Courtney Stevenson

-In many state throughout the country, medical practices are beginning to resume surgeries and procedures that CMS previously placed on hold.
+In many states throughout the country, medical practices are beginning to resume surgeries and procedures that CMS previously placed on hold.
 The precautions taken to preserve personal protective equipment and mitigate the spread of COVID-19 caused us to see a significant decrease in the volume and types of procedures that can be billed.
 While hospitals are working to ramp up services, payors are tackling telehealth, and a majority of elective (and revenue-generating) procedures are on hold, what can practices do to prepare?
 One often overlooked operational activity medical practices should be focusing on during this time is reviewing payor contracts; this is a good time to put a plan or process in place to renegotiate with payors.

 First and foremost, it is advisable for practices to complete a market/payor assessment.
 Unless contracts are stored in a binder or in a central location, you may need to request copies of your agreements.
 Depending on how organized your agreements are, it may be worth the time to reach out to payors to verify the agreement on file is the most current.
 Once you have accessed all your payor contracts, you can create a payor matrix A payor matrix can be used to compare language terms and rates among payors and will allow your organization to quickly identify how to prioritize negotiations.
 In preparing for renegotiation, it is important to understand negotiation windows and when you can begin renegotiation of your agreements.